phonghuule/textract-comprehend/README.md

 ## Building an NLP-powered search index with Amazon Textract and Amazon Comprehend

->This lab is provided as part of **[AWS Innovate Data Edition](https://aws.amazon.com/events/aws-innovate/data/)**, click [here](https://github.com/phonghuule/aws-innovate-data) to explore the full list of hands-on labs
+This lab is provided as part of **[AWS Innovate Data Edition](https://aws.amazon.com/events/aws-innovate/data/)**.

-:information_source:
+Click [here](https://github.com/phonghuule/aws-innovate-data-edition-2022) to explore the full list of hands-on labs

- You will run this lab in your own AWS account.
+ℹ️ You will run this lab in your own AWS account and running this lab will incur some costs.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 In this lab we will walk you through creating an NLP-powered search index with Amazon Textract and Amazon Comprehend as an automated content-processing pipeline for storing and analyzing scanned image documents.
 For pdf document processing, please refer AWS Sample github repository to use [Textractor](https://github.com/aws-samples/amazon-textract-textractor).

 This is a labified version of this AWS Blog [Post](https://aws.amazon.com/blogs/machine-learning/building-an-nlp-powered-search-index-with-amazon-textract-and-amazon-comprehend/)

 Architecture